wtetzner/KallistiOS/utils/dc-chain/README.md

 changes its extension on the servers.
 For example, for GCC `4.7.4`, there is no `xz` tarball file, so you may change this to `gz`.

+Git repositories can also be used to obtain source files.
+The download method is controlled by the `download_type` variable, where `tarball` (default) and `git` are the currently valid options.
+When using the git download method, the reposity and branch set in the respective `git_repo` and `git_branch` variables will be used to clone the repository.
+Using this download method will also requite that git be installed.

 **Note:** All download URL are computed in the `scripts/common.sh` file, but you shouldn't update/change this.